 The sequel shows Team Plasma ( At least the ones run by Ghetsis) as being Hugh's Berserk Button.
 He seems to be laser-focused on making Team Plasma pay.
 You learn that Team Plasma stole his sister's Pokémon.
 Who is now following the Shadow Triad.

 Brucie in Grand Theft Auto IV hates people that are poor but hates fat people even more.
 He only expresses his dislike once or twice and generally remains as the overbearing testosterone filled friend to Niko.
 Brucie eventually opens up that when he was a child, he used to be fat and everyone at school made fun of him.
-Since then, Brucie has been obsessive with exercise and appearance to keep himself fit and shedding the pain he went through when he was overweight.
+Since then, Brucie has become obsessed with exercise and appearance to keep himself fit and shedding the pain he went through when he was overweight.

 The Ballad Of Gay Tony reveals that on top of the above, Brucie's older brother Mori is (or at least claims to be) better than "Baby Brucie" in every way (we see Mori beat him at chess, force him to do pushups, and belittle him every chance he gets, among other things), which ferther fuels Brucie's inferiority complex.

-Count Bleck, the Big Bad of Super Paper Mario, had a pretty understandable and sympathetic reason for causing the events of the game: He was originally a man named Lord Blumiere, and he fell in love with a woman named Lady Timpiani.
+Count Bleck, the Big Bad of Super Paper Mario, had a pretty understandable and sympathetic reason for causing the events of the game: He was originally a man named Lord Blumiere, and he fell in love with a woman named Lady Timpani.
 However, his dad didn't agree to the relationship, and thus exiled her to several dimensions, causing him to kill his dad in grief and summon the void in an attempt to commit suicide.
-In other words, love made him evil, and it also acted as the very thing that turned him back to good and undo the Void once he found out that Timpiani, AKA Tippy was alive.
+In other words, love made him evil, and it also acted as the very thing that turned him back to good and undo the Void once he found out that Timpani, AKA Tippi was alive.